meos1406/hello-world/README.md

 # hello-world
-just starting to use github and therefor trying to complete this tutorial
+just starting to use github and Atom